wp-plugins/facebook-stream/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Facebook stream will show your facebook page or group wall in fully responsive format on your website.
-Plugin is created to show facebook feed in pinterest style (responsive boxes).

 == Description ==